 .arc file example:

-# .arc @app hello @domain hello.com @html get / post /likes @json get /likes @events hit-counter @scheduled daily-affirmation rate(1 day) @static staging test-hello-bucket production hello-bucket @tables likes likeID *String update Lambda @indexes likes date *String
+# .arc @app hello @domain hello.com @http get / post /likes get /likes @events hit-counter @scheduled daily-affirmation rate(1 day) @static staging test-hello-bucket production hello-bucket @tables likes likeID *String update Lambda @indexes likes date *String

 npx create in the same directory as the